 Birinyi is updating his forecast from the end of July when he said the S&P 500 would probably reach 1,380 within the next few months and rally from there.
 He cited the resilience of stocks despite disappointing economic data from China and Europe, strong bearish investor sentiment as a contrarian indicator, and July’s better-than-estimated U.S. jobs report.

 His other note highlighted the growth of high-frequency trading and said the emphasis on speed may jeopardize the stability of U.S. markets, citing mishaps such as Knight Capital Group Inc. (KCG:US)’s unintended buying and selling earlier this month.

 “While positive on the market, we are pessimistic regarding the industry,” Birinyi wrote.
 “The potential for adverse events not only exists but is increasing.”

 Knight lost $440 million in less than an hour on Aug.
 1, compelling it to seek a rescue from a group of investors led by Jefferies Group Inc.

-The initial public offering of Facebook Inc. (FB) on the Nasdaq Stock Market in May was marred by delays and malfunctions, while Bats Global Markets Inc. withdrew its own IPO in March after it failed to get shares to trade properly on its own exchange.
+The initial public offering of Facebook Inc. (FB:US) on the Nasdaq Stock Market in May was marred by delays and malfunctions, while Bats Global Markets Inc. withdrew its own IPO in March after it failed to get shares to trade properly on its own exchange.

 The growth of electronic trading over the last 15 years is the result of advances in technology, the decreasing cost of computers and changes in regulation by government agencies such as the Securities and Exchange Commission aimed at providing savings to retail investors.